 Pricing up your service can be difficult, and the trick is to strike a balance between quality and quantity.
 Yes, there are clients out there that will always opt for the cheapest electrician, but competing on price isn’t always the best business model.
 Low prices will attract clients who want everything for nothing, while high prices may attract clients with high standards.
 Think about what you plan on delivering, and price your service accordingly.

-To help you with this, we’ve developed a billable rate calculator that makes crunching the numbers super easy.
+To help you with this, we’ve developed a Charge-Out Rate Calculator that makes crunching the numbers super easy.

 As a small business, you’re going to want to put yourself on track for growth.
 Especially if one of your goals is to get a cracker-jack workforce in place so that you can get off the tools.
 So how can you get there?

 Do some research into the economic outlook for electricians in your area.
 For example, setting up a business in an up-and-coming neighbourhood or a new suburb will likely translate into increased demand a few years down the line.

 - Building a website